pangpang20/docs.getdbt.com/website/blog/2024-11-27-test-smarter-part-2.md

 All of the testing you’ve applied in your different layers is the manual work of constructing your framework.
 CI/CD is where it gets automated.

-You should run a [slim CI](https://docs.getdbt.com/best-practices/best-practice-workflows#run-only-modified-models-to-test-changes-slim-ci) by default, unless there’s good reason to build everything in your project.
+You should run a [slim CI](/best-practices/best-practice-workflows#run-only-modified-models-to-test-changes-slim-ci) to optimize your resource consumption.

 With CI/CD and your regular production runs, your testing framework can be on autopilot. 😎